TrueFiEng/useDApp/packages/docs/docs/04-Tutorial/03-Multicall.md

 ---

-Now that we have explained the basics of DApps, let's dive into what would be the [requirements of a well functioning dApp](./DApp%20Requirements).
+Now that we have explained the basics of DApps and what a Multicall is, let's dive into what would be the [requirements of a well functioning dApp](./DApp%20Requirements).